5 Pages Posted: 21 Oct 2008

-This note is intended as an introduction to a discussion on what leadership is.
-The definition proposed here is that real leadership is accomplished by the kind of person who is able to (1) see what needs to be done, (2) understand the underlying forces at play in a situation, and (3) initiate action to change things.
-A person who wants to become a leader in his or her organization needs to learn and observe as much as possible about the organization and to think about where it should be going.
-He or she should go beyond the immediate situation in their thinking in order to have a proactive point of view of the business as a whole.
+This note is in introduction on what leadership is.
+The definition proposed is that real leadership is accomplished by the kind of person who is able to 1) see what needs to be done; 2) understand the underlying forces at play in a situation; 3) initiate action to change things.
+A person who wants to become a leader in his organization needs to learn and observe as much as possible about the organization and to think about where it should be going.
+He or she should go beyond his immediate situation to think about this, to have a proactive point of view of the business as a whole.

 The task of a great leader is to get his people from where they are to where they have not been. . . .
 Leaders must invoke an alchemy of great vision.
 Those leaders who do not are ultimately judged failures, even though they may be popular at the moment.

 Anyone can take a leadership point of view.
 It doesn't depend on your title, level, or status in an organization.
 Whether you do or not is up to you.
 Your title does not determine whether you will be a leader.
 To say that the people with the senior titles in an organization are its “leaders” is to misconstrue position with leadership.
 Clearly, a senior title invites a person to be a leader, but it does not guarantee that the person will fulfill that role.
 There are many people with titles who are not leaders, and there are many people without titles who are strong leaders.